SimonCB765/MedicalRecordAnalysis/README.md

         2. Cumulative
             - Values are accumulated over subsequent time steps.
             - For example, if using the visits from the non-cumulative example, the patient's vectors would be [1, 0, 1, 0] and [1, 0, 2, 1] for the code count method and [1, 0, 1, 0] and [1, 0, 1, 1] for the binary indicator method.
-            - For raw data representations, the accumulation is dealt with by calculating the area under the curve of the measurement time series.
+            - This approach is not used with raw data measurements.
 3. Years
     - The history of each patient in the dataset is broken down based on the years of their life, with one time step per year.
     - There is no expectation that patients will have the same number of time steps.